 Listen to your body

-If you feel drowsy in the evening, honor that signal instead of pushing through.
-Rest is most restorative when it aligns with your body’s timing.
+If you feel drowsy in the evening, honor that signal instead of pushing through with screens or tasks.

 -